 The Human Immune Monitoring Center (HIMC)

 We have standardized immunoassays for human and mouse cytokines, which can be used to assay serum, plasma, cell culture supernatants, tissue homogenates, or other fluids.
 We measure multiple cytokines simultaneously using either Luminex (up to 63 analytes) or MesoScale Discovery (MSD, up to 10 analytes) systems.
 We also provide assays for other soluble proteins on the MSD platform (see their website at www.mesoscale.com for available kits).
+Download background information on the protein analytes in our standard kits here.

 Standard Assays (per-sample pricing, no minimum sample number): For human cytokines, we offer a 63-plex Luminex assay custom-built by eBioscience.
 We have compared this assay to our previous 51-plex, for which we have extensive performance data.
 For mouse cytokines, we offer a 38-plex Luminex array.
 Analytes in these arrays are shown here: